lilyfaerose/elemancy/README.md

-# elemancy (literally elemental divination)
+secrets of elemancy(elemental divination
-is a for minecraft 1.16. inspired by mods like thaumcraft and games ranging from secret of evermore and the golden sun series.
+) is a mod for minecraft forge focused around using the elements to explore and delve into arcane secrets